 Do You Need Travel Insurance?
 And If So, Which Insurance Is Right For you and the best value?

 In this article, we look through the different types of insurance so you can decide which is the right fit and right price for you.

 We suggest some of the best insurance companies for different types of trips and some good insurance comparison sites that can help vacationers quickly find the right price and inclusions for their trip.
-If you need something a little more specific than basic vacation insurance, we look at other types of specialist insurance for Backpackers, remote travel, digital nomads, extreme sports and more.
+If you need something a little more specific than basic vacation insurance, we look at other types of specialist insurance for Backpackers, remote travel, digital nomads, extreme sports, and more.

 Find our quick comparison chart below to quickly compare some options.